sammcmillan97/RESTful_API_for_Auction365/src/app/resources/postman/README.md

 2. Click Choose Files
 3. Select `Auctions site.postman_collection.json`

-To import the environments:
+To import the environment(s):
-4. Click the gear icon (⚙️)
+4. From the menu select File>Import...
-5. Click Import
-6. Click Choose Files
+5. Click Choose Files
-7. Select the three files that end in `.postman_environment.json`
+6. Select the file(s) that end in `.postman_environment.json`
-8. Click Petitions: deployed application
-9. Change the current value so that it uses your `SENG365_PORT` instead of `4001`
-10. Click Update

 To choose which application you send your requests to, select the corresponding environment from the dropdown in the top right (by default, it will be "No Environment").
 This will set the `BASE_URL` variable.

-* "Petitions: localhost" will use the locally running application (on port 4941).
+* "Auctions: localhost" will use the locally running application (on port 4941).
-* "Petitions: reference server" will use the reference server.
+* "Auctions: reference server" will use the reference server (this will be added to your repository in the future).

 ## Notes about the collection